jdrumgoole/pymongoimport/docs/index.rst

 `mongoimport <https://docs.mongodb.com/manual/reference/program/mongoimport/>`_ program
 that is available for free in the standard MongoDB `community download <https://www.mongodb.com/download-center#community>`_.

-Well pymonogodbimport does a few things that mongoimport doesn't do (yet).
+Well pymonogoimport does a few things that mongoimport doesn't do (yet).
 For people with new CSV files there is the ``--genfieldfile`` option which will automatically generate a typed field file for the specified input file.
 Even with a field file pymongo_import will fall back to the string type if type conversion fails on any input column.

-pymongo_import also has the ability to restart  an upload from the point where is finished.
+pymongoimport also has the ability to restart  an upload from the point where is finished.
 This restart capability is recorded in an ``audit`` collection in the current database.
 An audit record is stored for each upload in progress and each completed upload.
 Thus the audit collection gives you a record of all uploads by filename and date time.

-Finally pymongo_import is more forgiving of *dirty* data.
+Finally pymongoimport is more forgiving of *dirty* data.
 So if your actual data doesn't match your field type definitions then the type converter will fall back to using a string type.